F5-use-cases/f5-rs-docs/docs/secdevops.rst

 configure aws credentials - ONLY accesskey and secretkey.
 Leave the other fields as "None"

-How to get aws key: https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/

 .. code-block:: terminal

    aws configure

+copy the global paramaters file to /home/snops

 configure your personal information in the global parameters file.